jariast/obsidian-notes/React/FullStack Course/Part7/Extending BlogList Exercises.md

 });
 ```

+**NB:** We introduced a bug by updating the likes once again in the changes object.
+Let's review the entire *Like* flow:

+1. User clicks Like
+2. The `likeBlog` asyncThunk receives the whole blog, and increments the the blog's likes.
+3. The service sends the request to the backend.
+4. The backend responds with the entire blog and the `likes` property with the value we set in step number 2.
+5. The reducer for the `likeblog.fulfilled` then updates the Blogs state, we were adding another `like` to that blog's likes.

 ## Single Blog issues

 I think the biggest issue we're facing right now is managing what happens when the data required to show a Blog is missing.
 I think all this can be solved by using Router Loaders but this is something that will have to wait for later lessons.